sethcall/pg_migrate_ruby/README.md

 # PgMigrate

-The ruby implementation of pg_migrate.
+The ruby implementation of pg_migrate.  *Does not currently support Ruby 2.0!*

 With this gem, there are two primary features:
 * Manifest Builder - process a user's pg_migrate manifest into a stable set of SQL migration scripts